geoserver/geoserver/doc/en/user/source/production/java.rst

 Use Supported JRE
 -----------------

 GeoServer's speed depends a lot on the chosen Java Runtime Environment (JRE).
 For best performance, use *Oracle JRE 7* (also known as JRE 1.7).
 JREs other than those tested may work correctly, but are generally not recommended.
-As an example users of OpenJDK 1.6 report GeoServer to be working with reduced 2D rendering performance.
+As an example users of OpenJDK 1.6 report GeoServer 2.5 to be working with reduced 2D rendering performance.

-.. note:: Java Runtime Environment

-   * Java 8 - unsupported with known issues (does not currently build)
+Tested:

 * Java 7 - GeoServer 2.6.x and above (OpenJDK and Oracle JRE tested)
 * Java 6 - GeoServer 2.3.x to GeoServer 2.5.x (Oracle JRE tested)
 * Java 5 - GeoServer 2.2.x and earlier (Sun JRE tested)

+Unsupported:

+* Java 8 - unsupported with known issues (does not currently build)

 As of GeoServer 2.0, a Java Runtime Environment (JRE) is sufficient to run GeoServer.
 GeoServer no longer requires a Java Development Kit (JDK).

 Install native JAI and JAI Image I/O extensions
 -----------------------------------------------